yeojz/react-unhook/README.md

 ## Caveat Emptor

-This library provides an alternative `hooks` but does not aim to replace it.
+This library provides an alternative idea based on `hooks` but does not aim to replace it.
-While it logically works, I would still suggest Hook adoption where possible.
+I would still suggest adopting hooks instead where possible.

 ## Usage